 A decade box is nothing more than a series of precision, or if you prefer, extremely close tolerance resistors connected by switches in such a way that it is possible to select the resistance value you require.

 Some decade boxes are arranged in such a fashion that only the “preferred” values of resistance can be selected.
 Others, like my homebrew one here, allow any resistance up to the total available resistance to be selected.

 A schematic diagram of my resistance decade box in PDF format can be downloaded here.

-As a starting block for the project, I obtained thumbwheel switches, the switches used are simple single pole, 10 way with no encoding.
 It must be noted that these thumbwheels are also available with BCD encoded outputs, which are not suitable for this purpose.

 The individual wafers simply sit side by side and as many wafers as required can be used.
 The wafers may only be assembled correctly as they are “keyed”.
 Thin threaded rods with suitable nuts at each end hold the complete assembly together along with end the pieces to form a single unit.